-1. Text: Chemistry: An Introduction to General, Organic, and Biological Chemistry, 12th edition by Karen Timberlake, Benjamin Cummings; MasteringChemistry & e-book access code included (ISBN-13: 978-0-321-93385-0).
+- 1. Text: Chemistry: An Introduction to General, Organic, and Biological Chemistry, 12th edition by Karen Timberlake, Benjamin Cummings; MasteringChemistry & e-book access code included (ISBN-13: 978-0-321-93385-0).
 There is also an e-book only version available online if you would prefer.
 Whatever option you choose must include MasteringChemistry.
-Course Code: JEANS47158

-2. Lab Manual Procedures & Reports with Post Lab Activities & Classroom Supplement/Study Guide Packet: This packet is available in the Parkland College Bookstore or can be printed off from Cobra (~446 pages).

-3. Laboratory Notebook: A bound laboratory notebook with duplicate sheets is available in the PC Bookstore.
-This is where you will write your procedures, record your data, and perform your calculations for lab.

-4. Safety Goggles: Students must purchase their own laboratory safety goggles.
+Course Code: JEANS99717 - 2.
+Lab Manual Procedures & Reports with Post Lab Activities & Classroom Supplement/Study Guide Packet: This packet is available in the Parkland College Bookstore or can be printed off from Cobra (~446 pages). - 3.
+Laboratory Notebook: A bound laboratory notebook with duplicate sheets is available in the PC Bookstore.
+This is where you will write your procedures, record your data, and perform your calculations for lab. - 4.
+Safety Goggles: Students must purchase their own laboratory safety goggles.
 Goggles are available in the PC Bookstore.
 If you already have your own, they MUST offer complete protection of the side of your eyes.
 (Look for the markings "Z87" stamped on the goggles.)
 Lab safety glasses are NOT acceptable.
-This is part of your lab participation grade.

-5. Scientific Calculator: Any simple scientific calculator is sufficient as long as it is capable of scientific notation.
+This is part of your lab participation grade. - 5.
+Scientific Calculator: Any simple scientific calculator is sufficient as long as it is capable of scientific notation.
 A graphing calculator is not necessary.
 You are responsible for understanding how to use your calculator.
-Bring your calculator to every class session, including quizzes and the final exam.

-6. Quarter for the lab and testing center lockers.
-Coats, cell phones, and excess materials are not allowed in lab or testing center.

-7. Enclosed shoes & clothing that covers you from tips of toes to shoulders for lab days.
+Bring your calculator to every class session, including quizzes and the final exam. - 6.
+Quarter for the lab and testing center lockers.
+Coats, cell phones, and excess materials are not allowed in lab or testing center. - 7.
+Enclosed shoes & clothing that covers you from tips of toes to shoulders for lab days.
 You are to be COVERED from tips of toes to shoulders.
 If you are not dressed appropriately you will not be allowed to participate.
-It is recommended that you pack a spare set of clothes (socks, shoes, pants, shirt, etc.) in your car so if there is a spill you have something to wear home or if you forget to dress appropriately for lab you have something you can throw on quickly.

-8. Misc. supplies for EYW activities
+It is recommended that you pack a spare set of clothes (socks, shoes, pants, shirt, etc.) in your car so if there is a spill you have something to wear home or if you forget to dress appropriately for lab you have something you can throw on quickly. - 8.
+Tri-fold poster board and supplies for semester project and EYW activities including change for copy machines to copy sources.
+A highlighter and 2 pocket folder is required for semester project weekly checkpoints.